Bible Canon Links

 How bad is it?
 Here is just one instance of where the translation is 180 degrees wrong in literally every New Testament translation out there.
 The problem appears in John 8:11, where Jesus ostensibly says in the extant translations, "I don't blame you either, go, and sin no more".

 Foundation For Different Translation

-1) When Jesus used the military term "sin" as a noun, which means the "miss distance" or "distance of impact from the target mark"−amartia, literally outside of Mars−, he primarily if not exclusively meant it to apply to a wrong concept or understanding of god, not a violation of the law or bad, unethical behavior.
-He also primarily if not exclusively used the verb terms "sin"(miss the mark) and "sinning" (missing the mark) to apply to retaining and/or reinforcing a wrong concept of god.
+1) When Jesus used the Mars rooted term "sin" as a noun, which means the "miss distance" or "distance of impact from the target mark"−amartia, literally outside of Mars−, he primarily if not exclusively meant it to apply to a wrong concept or understanding of god, not a violation of the law or bad, unethical behavior.
+He also primarily if not exclusively used the verb terms "sin"(miss the mark) and "sinning" (missing the mark) to apply to retaining and/or reinforcing a misunderstanding or wrong concept of God.
 See John 15.

 paradigm, not to "pay some ransom price" or to "balance the books" or to

 satisfy some larger than God justice system.
 He was frustrated when